adlnet/xAPI-Spec/xAPI.md

 See [Appendix B](#AppendixB) for an example function written in Javascript which transforms a normal request into one using this alternate syntax.

+It should also be noted that versions of Internet Explorer lower than 10 do not support Cross Domain Requests between http and https.
+This means that for IE9 and lower, if the LRS is on an https domain, the client sending the statement must also be on https.
+If the LRS is on http, the client must be too.

+There may be cases where there is a requirement for the client activity provider to support IE8 and 9  where the client code is hosted on a different scheme (http or https) from the LRS.
+In these cases, a simple solution would be to host an intermediary server side LRS on the same scheme as the client code to route statements to the target LRS.

 <a name="validation"/>
 ## 7.7 Validation: